 Cain was the first farmer.
 His brother Abel was an animal herder.
 They both offered sacrifice to God.

 God was pleased with Abel’s offering of a lamb, but not with Cain’s offering from his harvest.
 Cain was jealous.
-In a fit of anger he killed his brother.
+In a fit of rage he killed his brother.

 The earth itself turned against him: he could no longer grow crops, and became a wanderer without a home.

-In early biblical times farming was often associated with the alien cultures of Mesopotamia and Egypt.
+In the Bible, farming was associated with Mesopotamia and Egypt, both enemies.

 Cain was an agriculturalist, a farmer.
 He lived a settled life in one place – not on a farm as farmers do today, but in a village near his fields.

 Abel was an animal herder, a nomadic shepherd.
 He travelled from place to place all year round, looking for fodder for his animals.

 Cain was a village-dwelling farmer.
 He lived at close quarters with other people – see the reconstructed village houses and street in the picture at right.